Icewine is a decadent Canadian treat. We take some time off from the kids and enjoy a romantic day at the Niagara Icewine Festival.

 The Niagara Ice Wine Festival is one of our favorite yearly Niagara-on-the Lake events.
 Taking place at the end of January, this popular festival is one of the best ways to experience some of Canada’s best food.
 As well as the country’s most famous alcoholic treat in a truly unique setting.
 This fun and family-friendly festival in Niagara-on-the-Lake is one of the best places to experience Icewine in Canada.

-The Niagara wine region, along with Prince Edward County and Lake Erie North near Point Pelee are Ontario’s established wine regions.
+The Niagara wine region, along with Prince Edward County and Lake Erie North near Point Pelee, are Ontario’s established wine regions.
 Of the three, Niagara is one of the most established and diverse.
-And as far as wine festivals, Niagara offers the biggest and best.
-It’s proximity to classic attractions like Niagara Falls makes it one of the most popular destinations in Canada.
+As far as wine festivals are concerned, Niagara offers the biggest and best.
+Its proximity to classic attractions like Niagara Falls makes it one of the most popular destinations in Canada.

 What is Ice Wine?